Could Trevone Boykin's arrest Monday change the Seahawks' off-season plans for adding a backup quarterback?

 But the Seahawks will undoubtedly sign another QB at some point in the off-season to compete for the backup job in training camp, and having a fourth on the roster at some point wouldn’t be out of the question.

-That Seattle has yet to add another QB could be seen as indicating at least some level of comfort in Boykin, who was 13-18 for 145 yards last season one touchdown and one interception.
+That Seattle didn’t feel it an urgent need to add another QB yet could be seen as indicating at least some level of comfort in Boykin, who was 13-18 for 145 yards last season one touchdown and one interception.

-Or it could simply mean Seattle was continuing to explore options, possibly just waiting until the NFL draft to either take a quarterback, or more likely sign one as an undrafted free agent.
+Or it could simply mean Seattle has been continuing to explore options, possibly just waiting until the NFL draft to either take a quarterback, or more likely sign one as an undrafted free agent.

 The news of Boykin’s arrest, though, led to immediate social media speculation whether Seattle might have renewed interest in the biggest name veteran who remains a free agent — former 49er Colin Kaepernick.